 Serving files from Cloud Storage

-Cloud Storage can be used to host static assets for dynamic web applications.
-The benefits of using Cloud Storage instead of serving directly from your application include:
+Cloud Storage can host static assets for dynamic web apps.
+The benefits of using Cloud Storage instead of serving directly from your app include:

 - Cloud Storage essentially works as a content delivery network.
 This does not require any special configuration because by default any publicly readable object is cached in the global Cloud Storage network.

-- Your application's load will be reduced by offloading serving static assets to Cloud Storage.
-Depending on how many static assets you have and the frequency of access, this can reduce the cost of running your application by a significant amount.
+- Your app's load will be reduced by offloading serving static assets to Cloud Storage.
+Depending on how many static assets you have and the frequency of access, this can reduce the cost of running your app by a significant amount.

 - Bandwidth charges for accessing content can often be less with Cloud Storage.

-Example of serving static files from a Cloud Storage bucket
+Example of serving from a Cloud Storage bucket

-This simple example creates a Cloud Storage bucket and uploads static assets using the Cloud SDK:
+This simple example creates a Cloud Storage bucket and uploads static assets using Cloud SDK: